jantic/DeOldify/README.md

 * You'll have to **play around with the size of the image** a bit to get the best result output.
 The model clearly has some dependence on aspect ratio/size when generating images.
 It used to be much worse but the situation improved greatly with lighting/contrast augmentation and introducing progressive training.
 I'd like to eliminate this issue entirely and will obsess about it but in the meantime- don't dispair if the image looks over-saturated or has weird glitches at the first go.
 There's a good chance that it'll look right with a slightly different size.
 Generally over-saturated means go bigger.
 * To complicate matters- this model is a **memory hog** currently, so on my 1080TI I can only do 500-600px max on the sz parameter for the images.
 I'm betting there's plenty of low hanging fruit to get some wins on this but I just haven't done it yet.
 * I added zero padding in the Unet generator for whenever the pretrained resnet winds up passing up a tensor that doesn't match expected dimensions (namely so I could throw any arbitrarily sized image at it).
 This was a super quick hack and it results in **stupid right and bottom borders on the outputs** for those arbitarily sized test images.
 I'm sure there's a better way, but I just haven't gotten around to addressing it yet.
+* The model *loves* blue clothing.
+Not quite sure what the answer is yet, but I'll be on the lookout for a solution!